cytoscape/cytoscape.js/documentation/md/core/add.md

 ## Details

-If plain element objects are used, then [a specific format for the objects](ElementObject) must be followed.
+If plain element objects are used, then [the same format used at initialisation](#core/initialisation) must be followed.
 It is important to note that the `group` attribute must be specified for plain objects, as this function can not infer whether the elements added are nodes or edges.

 ## Examples